 My students need to know sight words.
 They are a key step in the reading process.
-They aren’t the end all be all, but they do play an important role in learning how to read in kindergarten.
+They aren’t the end-all-be-all, but they do play an important role in learning how to read in kindergarten.

-Well, during my guided reading group lessons, I like to focus on all of these skills since they all matter!
-One easy way is to do a warm-up (or mini lesson) before we get into the main content of our lesson.
+Well, during my guided reading group sessions, I like to focus on all of these skills since they all matter (just not all at the same time)!

 Some students will naturally be better at this based on their strengths but it is good to practice since we expect them to spell these words correctly in their writing amidst lots of phonetically spelled words at this age.

-You can totally get my sight word chart and chant as an instant download and use it tomorrow if you don’t already have one in place.
+You can get my sight word chart and chant as an instant download and use it tomorrow if you don’t already have one in place.

 Each horizontal row has the same number of lines that the chant has words.
 The lines match the color of the words in our chant too.

 This blank sight word workmat is for them to write the chant in order and see how far they can get in two minutes.

-I want them to write the words in order so that way they can spend time focusing on how to spell the words rather than spend time thinking up words if we just did a “write the words you know how to spell” kind of deal.
+I want them to write the words in order — so that way they can spend time focusing on how to spell the words — rather than spend time thinking up words (if we just did a “write the words you know how to spell” kind of deal).

 This type of activity was very motivating to my students who were getting this whole ‘reading thing’.

-If they seemed to struggle, I knew there was more I could do to help them focus on the way words look and build up their grapheme skills.
+If they seemed to struggle with this activity, I knew there was more I could do to help them focus on the way words look and build up their grapheme skills.

 If they blew it out of the water or were higher readers to begin with, we could tweak this same activity with the next set of 24 words so that way everyone was always being challenged.

-Easy to hand out, easy to clean up!
+Easy to hand out — easy to clean up!

-I hope that you can use this type of warm up mini-lesson with your kinders who are learning how to read in kindergarten and working to write sight words.
+I hope that you can use this type of warm-up mini-lesson with your kinders who are learning how to read in kindergarten and working to write sight words.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.